A Chronological History

 - The Federation Riding for the Disabled International (FRDI) is founded to create links between therapeutic riding and driving centres, and to assist in developing programs worldwide.

-- CanTRA, the Canadian Therapeutic Riding Association, is formed.
-It now has over 100 centres and is growing in membership and scope.
+- CanTRA, the Canadian Therapeutic Riding Association, is formed. .
+Committed to promoting challenge and achievement for young people and adults with disabilities through the use of the horse, the organization has grown to almost one hundred member riding centres across Canada and is growing in membership and scope.

 - Demand for CARD’s therapeutic riding program continued to grow – by the early 1990s the program was operating 6 days a week from morning to evening